Dr. Bobby Baldridge, Chair

 Students receive personal attention in both introductory and upper division classes.
 The curriculum is challenging.
 The Department has well equipped labs for studies in anatomy, physiology, microbiology, analytical chemistry, biochemistry, organic chemistry and physical chemistry.
 All of our students conduct a senior research project, some at Asbury and others at research centers around the world.

-A degree in biology prepares students for entry level work in the life sciences, medical school, or graduate programs such as anatomy, physiology, genetics, microbiology or plant sciences.
+A degree in biology prepares students for entry level work in the life sciences, medical school, or graduate programs such as anatomy, physiology, genetics, microbiology, and plant sciences.

 Students interested in Environmental Science take an introductory environmental science course at Asbury and then choose 7 credits of elective coursework offered during the summer at the AuSable Institute in Michigan.
 AuSable is a cooperative CCCU program described in the Special Programs portion of the Bulletin.
 Students can also receive credit for approved field experiences abroad.